Help > Fluix Tasks > Admin Guide > Process Setup > Workflows > Configuring a Task

 Overview tab contains basic information about the task.

 Assignee who will perform the task gives the ability to select the respective group/user who will perform the task.
-Let’s take a closer look on how you may configure the assignee for the task:
+Let’s take a closer look at how you may configure the assignee for the task:

 Forms & Attachments